billgottsch/redditAssignment/README.md

 ####Why keep it?
 It truly shows me how far I've come from where I started before beginning the bootcamp.
-I may make a couple minor adjustments to it, but I hope to preserve the beginnings of my learninings of Front-End Development to remind myself of just those things.
+I may make a couple minor adjustments to it, but I hope to preserve the beginning of my learnings of Front-End Development to remind myself of just those things.